 When it comes down to it, we all want to know what our clients love and what they don’t.
 Effectively collecting organic client feedback is a great way to prioritize what small improvements we can make now that can have a real impact on our clients down the road.
 Plus, it’s a great way to discover and highlight what your clients can’t live without.

 Have some examples of how you’ve collected feedback from your clients?
 Or maybe you have some feedback for us at VetSuccess?
 Get in touch, we’d love to hear from you!

-VetSuccess Business Analyst and self-professed data and UX nerd, Kristen uses her love of storytelling and her inquisitive nature to go beyond the numbers and show the full picture behind the data.
+VetSuccess Product Manager and self-professed data and UX nerd, Kristen uses her love of storytelling and her inquisitive nature to go beyond the numbers and show the full picture behind the data.
 She’s been known to nerd out over things like color-coded spreadsheets, trend lines, and solving data conundrums.
 Outside of work, Kristen can be found at one of the many film festivals or independent cinemas in Toronto.